 As nine year old Rosalie Hart came up onto the deck of the schooner “Sea Lion” there was a furious gale blowing.
-She and her family were thousands of miles from their home in Ballymoney, County Wexford, Ireland.…Continue
+She and her family were thousands of miles from their home in Ballymoney, County Wexford, Ireland.
+She breathed in the clean sea air; a welcome relief from the…Continue

 He stands in bronze and he stands on granite,